-- (a) The ITA Adjudicator may prepare an annual budget setting out the resources and funding the ITA Adjudicator considers necessary to meet his or her functions and duties, and the ITA Adjudicator will be required to do so if requested by the company. - (b) The costs of the ITA Adjudicator's office are to be met as set out in paragraph 5.2 of Schedule 5 of the Structural Separation Undertaking and, other than to the extent required under that paragraph, the members will not be required to make any contributions to the capital or operating costs of the ITA Adjudicator's office.
+- (a) The company may require the ITA Adjudicator to prepare an annual budget setting out the resources and funding the ITA Adjudicator considers necessary to meet his or her functions and duties. - (b) The costs of the ITA Adjudicator's office are to be met as set out in paragraph 5.2 of Schedule 5 of the Structural Separation Undertaking and, other than to the extent required under that paragraph, the members will not be required to make any contributions to the capital or operating costs of the ITA Adjudicator's office.